Be prepared to have your deodorant handy! Walking around

-I lived in
+I have lived in

-I lived in
+I grew up in

 Hostelz.com is the only hostel guide with complete information on all youth hostels and backpackers in every city around the world.